cse110-fa22-group9/Team9Repository/admin/meetings/120422-retrospective-3.md

 ## Meeting Agenda:

 Retrospective:
-- Going over the good and bad about the sprint process this week
+- Going over the good and bad about the sprint process this week and the last week

 ## Meeting Notes:
--
+- Everyone is happy it's over!
+- Everyone is sad the group's gonna dissolve
+- Everyone is mad about unit tests

 #### Meeting End Time:
-9:10 PM PST
+9:41 PM PST